 Economic

-Recurring friction turns into rework, delayed delivery, manager cleanup time, and sometimes a regrettable loss with immediate re-hire cost.
+Recurring friction turns into rework, delayed delivery, manager cleanup time, and sometimes a preventable loss with immediate re-hire cost.

 Work gets stuck in ways that do not make sense on the surface, but the situation is still early enough to correct.